John Hannam

 Sir John Gordon Hannam (born 2 August 1929) is a British Conservative Party politician.
 He was the last Conservative MP for Exeter to date, from 1970 until his retirement in 1997.

 Early life

 Hannam attended Yeovil Grammar School, where he matriculated.
 He served in the army, where he completed his National Service in the Middle East, and then in the Territorial Army.
 A keen sportsman, Hannam played hockey and tennis for Somerset, and was Singles Champion in 1953.
 Later, in Parliament, he Captained the Lords and Commons Tennis and Ski Teams, and is a Member of the All England Lawn Tennis and International Clubs.

 Business

-John built up his own business in Tourism and Hotels in the West Country which led him to maintain a strong interest in Small Businesses throughout his Parliamentary career.
+Hannam built up his own business in Tourism and Hotels in the West Country which led him to maintain a strong interest in Small Businesses throughout his Parliamentary career.
 He was a member of the English Tourist Board and President of the British Motels Federation 1967–1980.